Gábor Gál

 Gábor Gál (born 22 November 1974 in Šaľa) is a Slovak politician.
 From 2018 to 2020 he served as the Minister of Justice.
 From 2002 to 2018, he was a member of the National Council.

 Background

-Gál studied law at the Comenius University in 1998.
-Since graduation, he has worked as an attorney.
-In 2006 he shortly represented the hate-crime victim Hedviga Malinova.
+Gál studied law at the Comenius University in 1998 and then worked as an attorney.
+In 2006 he represented the hate-crime victim Hedviga Malinova.

 Political career

-In 2002, Gál was first elected into parliament on the list of the Party of the Hungarian Community.
+In 2002 Gál was first elected into parliament on the list of the Party of the Hungarian Community.
 In 2009 he co-founded the Most–Híd party, which he represented in parliament until 2018.
-In 2018, he became the minister of justice, serving until the 2020 Slovak parliamentary election, in which his party failed to pass the representation threshold.
+In 2018 he became the minister of justice, serving until the 2020 Slovak parliamentary election, in which his party did not get enough votes to pass the representation threshold.

-In May 2022, the Slovak police accused Gál of acts of corruption allegedly taking place during his political career.
+In May 2022 the Slovak police accused Gál of acts of corruption during his political career.